carpentries-incubator/SDC-BIDS-sMRI/episodes/02-Image_Cleanup.md

 (a) Acquired T1w image (b) Estimated the bias field which can then be used to "correct" the image. (c) Bias field viewed as a surface to show the low frequency modulation.
 ![](fig/episode_2/N4_bias.jpeg){alt='N4\_bias'}

 #### Side-note: [ANTs](https://stnava.github.io/ANTs/) is a software comprising several tools and image processing algorithms.
-ANTs can be run independently or we can import ANTs scripts in python using [nipype](https://nipype.readthedocs.io/en/latest/) library.
+ANTs can be run independently or we can import ANTs scripts in python using [nipype](https://nipype.readthedocs.io/en/latest/) library

 ```python
 from nipype.interfaces.ants import N4BiasFieldCorrection